Humpty Doo: Climate

 Humpty Doo, like the rest of the outer Darwin area, experiences a tropical savannah climate (Köppen Aw), with two distinct seasons.
 The wet season is when the highest rainfall occurs and runs from November–December through until April.
 During these months the area is subject to the effects of monsoon troughs and there is the threat of tropical cyclones.
 The wet season is characterised by higher average temperatures, high humidity, and a greater proportion of rainy days and often associated thunderstorms.

-The dry season from May to October brings lower humidity, significantly cooler overnight temperatures, and minimal rainfall.
+The dry season, from May to October, brings lower humidity, significantly cooler overnight temperatures, and minimal rainfall.
 It is characterised by sunny days with clear skies.

-Economy

-The town is known for agriculture experiments that have occurred, including the failed rice crops of the 1950s.

-A more successful agricultural experiment was the growing of mangos.
-Top-quality fruit from Humpty Doo is picked earlier than Queensland mangos and fetches a top price in southern markets.

-There is a honey farm located in outer Humpty Doo, Humpty Doo Apiaries.

 Infrastructure

 Education

 There are several schools in Humpty Doo catering for students in Transition through to Year 12.

 Humpty Doo Primary School, located on Freds Pass Rd, is a public school for Transition - Year 6 students.
-The site also has a pre-school and offers after an after school childcare program.
+The site also has a pre-school and offers an after school childcare program.
 The school includes students from diverse ethnic backgrounds: 15% of students identify as Aboriginal or Torres Strait Islanders, another 25% of the student population are from Vietnamese, Thai, Filipino, Indonesian, Cambodian, Spanish, Dutch, or Chinese language backgrounds.
 There were 394 students enrolled at the school as of August 2010.

 Saint Francis of Assisi School and Early Learning Centre on Challenor Circuit is a Catholic school that provides an alternative for students in Transition to Year 7.
 The school was established in 1997 and draws enrollments from across the rural outer Darwin.
 As of 2012, the total student enrollment is approximately 160.
 The principal is Neal Maxwell.

 The town has a public secondary school, Taminmin College, formerly Taminmin High School.
-Established in 1983, the college provides middle years schooling for students in Years 7 - 9, a senior college for Years 10 - 12 and Vocational Education and Training (VET) pathways.
+Established in 1983, the college provides middle years schooling for students in Years 7 – 9, a senior college for Years 10 – 12 and Vocational Education and Training (VET) pathways.
 Student enrollments are drawn from an area of over 7000sq km.
 School facilities include a 150ha conservation area for the study of conservation and land management, a 75ha mixed produce and livestock farm for agricultural studies, an air-conditioned gymnasium, sports fields, and a library which is open to students and the wider Humpty Doo community.
 The school prepares senior students to sit their [NTCET] examinations, as well as having programs in place to provide vocational pathways such as trade apprenticeships on completion of studies.
 The current principal is Mrs. Sue Healy.
 As of August 2019, there were 1110 students enrolled at the college.

 Tertiary and further vocational education and training are available through Charles Darwin University, with campuses in both Darwin and Palmerston.